 In such cases, permission to share must be sought from our Caldicott Guardian, who is responsible for ensuring confidential patient information is protected.
 We are obliged to tell you when we share your information, unless doing so puts you or others at risk of harm.

-Read our Fair Processing Notice to find out exactly how we use your information and date and to find out how to access your health record.
+Read our Privacy Notice to find out exactly how we use your information and date and to find out how to access your health record.

 NHS North East Essex Clinical Commissioning Group (the CCG) needs to collect information from their employees to ensure they are paid their salary, to monitor their well-being and progression and to keep a record of their employment history.

 If you are an employee of the CCG and wish to find out more information about your rights and the responsibilities of the CCG please send an email to email@example.com.

 Please note that key payroll data and personal identifiers such as contact details may be provided to bodies responsible for auditing and administering public funds for the purposes of preventing and detecting fraud.
 For more details, see the National Fraud Initiative's privacy notice.« Back